snorkel-team/website/_use_cases/recsys_tutorial.md

 ### Applying labeling functions to the training set

-We apply the labeling functions to the training set, and then filter out examples unlabeled by any LF to form our final training set.
+We apply the labeling functions to the training set, and then filter out data points unlabeled by any LF to form our final training set.

 ```python